starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.encrypted.variables.linux.md

 ## Conclusion

-In today's article we covered how to use and store a Storage Account Key as a variable in an Azure DevOps Build Pipeline.
+In today's article we covered how to use and store a Storage Account Key as a variable in an Azure CLI Task in a Build Pipeline.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.